nasa/Transform-to-Open-Science/Module_1/Lesson_1/readme.md

 The open science practices and principles that play a critical role supporting NASA mission success are equally relevant to other government agencies and institutions.
 Similar considerations, approaches, and behaviors are needed in a variety of scientific contexts.
 Tools for open science frameworks and workflows follow generally similar models.

 Open science practices and principles can be applied to all stages of the research process.
-One early example of NASA’s efforts to involve more people in science is the [<u>exoplanet citizen science projects</u>](https://exoplanets.nasa.gov/citizen-science/).
-The [Exoplanet Explorers](https://www.zooniverse.org/projects/ianc2/exoplanet-explorers) project posed the questions:
+One early example of NASA's efforts to involve more people in science is the [exoplanet citizen science projects](https://exoplanets.nasa.gov/citizen-science/), with the [Exoplanet Explorers](https://www.zooniverse.org/projects/ianc2/exoplanet-explorers) being a significant part of this effort.

-- Are small planets (like Venus) more common than big ones (like Saturn)?
-- Are short-period planets (like Mercury) more common than those on long orbits (like Mars)?
-- Do planets more commonly occur around stars like the Sun, or around the more numerous, cooler, smaller red dwarfs?

 <img src="../images/media/image266.jpg" style="width: 100%; height: auto;" />

 "Stargazing Live", a live television program, took place across three consecutive nights in 2017.
-The hosts invited viewers to contribute to their research question by classifying solar systems from an open access dataset.
+The hosts invited viewers to identify exoplanets in an open access dataset.
 Within 48 hours of the program's debut, more than 10,000 people had participated in [Exoplanet Explorers](https://www.zooniverse.org/projects/ianc2/exoplanet-explorers) and classified over 2 million systems.

 Following the first night of the program, the researchers watched the results roll in, as citizen scientists helped sift through the data.
-On the second night, enough people had participated that the researchers were able to share the demographics of the planet candidates that had already been flagged and were undergoing additional analysis: 44 Jupiter-size planets, 72 Neptune-size planets, 44 Earth-size planets and 53 sub-Neptunes (larger than Earth but smaller than Neptune).
+On the second night, enough people had participated that the researchers were able to share that 44 Jupiter-size candidate planets, 72 Neptune-size candidate planets, 53 sub-Neptune size candidate planets (larger than Earth but smaller than Neptune), and 44 Earth-size candidate planets had already been found and were undergoing additional analysis.

 Communities, working together on a problem, can rapidly find new results!
 Open science enables this and more.